iLink-CyberShARE/ML-ET-Estimator/README.md

 # How to Run

 The application code is made available as a python notebook that can be executed online with Google Colab.

-1. On a browser navigate to [https://colab.research.google.com/](https://colab.research.google.com/)
+Note that shared notebooks have been pre-executed, runtime outputs are shown accordingly.

+To run from scratch:
-2. Open the target notebook file (.ipynb).
+1. Open link to the target notebook.
+2. Generate a dataset following the instructions on Data consolidation and Curation notebook.
-3. Before executing model notebooks, import the input data file (All-state8.xlsx) provided in excel format to the runtime files container.
+3. To run model noebooks: import the input dataset file (All-state8.xlsx) generated from the previous notebook.
 4. To execute the notebook go to Runtime->Run all.
 Each code section can also be executed individually.

 # Participating Institutions